Canadian Boating Statistics

 2009: According to Canadian government statistics, as many as nine million Canadians participate in recreational boating each year.
 About 200 of these will die in accidents on the water, with another 6,000 suffering non-fatal injuries.

-Not having a life jacket will cost you $250 (each) if you’re stopped by a police marine patrol.
+Not having a life jacket will cost you $250 (each) if you?re stopped by a police marine patrol.
 Having one, but not wearing it, could cost you your life.
-Even though it's not mandatory for most boats, PUT IT ON!
-Every year, bbout 180 Canadians will drown while boating, and 400 will die in all water-related accidents.
-Statistics show that nearly 90 per cent of those who die won’t be wearing a life-jacket - the most common risk factor for recreational boating drownings.
+Even though it's not mandatory for most boats, put it on!
+Every year, Canadians drown while boating, and many more die in other water-related accidents.
+Statistics show that nearly 90% of those who die aren't wearing a life-jacket - the most common risk factor for recreational boating drownings.
 Only 11% of drowning victims were wearing personal flotatation devices (PFDs).

 Men are the primary drowning victims.
 Between 1991 and 2000, toddlers and males aged 15 to 24 had the highest drowning rates, followed by males over 24, according to the Red Cross.
 During that period, there was a 24% drop in the rate of boating drownings and a 29% decline in near-drownings.

-An article in the National Research Council journal Applied Physiology, Nutrition and Metabolism describes research by the Canadian Red Cross showing that 60 per cent of those who survived cold-water emersions swam for shore or other dry sanctuary.
-Only 30 per cent of survivors stayed with their craft.
+An article in the National Research Council journal Applied Physiology, Nutrition and Metabolism describes research by the Canadian Red Cross showing that 60% of those who survived cold-water emersions swam for shore or other dry sanctuary.
+Only 30% of survivors stayed with their craft.

 The researchers claim that people wearing a lifejacket can swim in water temperatures of 10-23 degrees Celsius for 800 to 1,000 metres, or about 45 minutes, before their arms and legs stopped working from hypothermia.
 Also, staying calm the first few minutes helps thinking and breathing - and survival.
 The old advice of "stay with the boat" may not help you survive, unless you get rescued quickly.
 Read more at: Toronto Star, Jun27/07